phantomcyber/phantom-community-projects/Playbooks/AWS_Assume_Role_Example/readme.md

 ### Prerequisites

 1. You will need an AWS environment with at least an access key that has permission to assume a role and a role that can be assumed.
 The AWS Knowledge Center has a nice tutorial that walks through creation of all the necessary resources to demonstrate the assumeRole capability using the AWS command line tool: https://aws.amazon.com/premiumsupport/knowledge-center/iam-assume-role-cli/
+1. Create a custom list called **aws_assume_role_role_arn_list** with a list of role ARNs that Phantom can assume the role of.
+In the tutorial linked above, **arn:aws:iam::123456789012:role/example-role** is the role that would go in the custom list.
+Put each role in the first column on its own row.

 ### How it works?